-MOIRA respects the privacy and confidentiality of all service users and their families/carers.
+MOIRA respects the privacy and confidentiality of all clients and their families/carers.
 MOIRA will endeavour to ensure that all individuals enjoy:

 - Protection from inappropriate public attention or intrusion.

 - Being treated with honour, dignity and respect.

 - Confidence that written and spoken information is protected from access and use by unauthorised persons.

 MOIRA will endeavour to abide by the Australian Privacy Principles (APPs), as set out in the Privacy Act 1988 (the Act).
 And as a Victorian Government contracted service provider MOIRA will comply with the ten Information Privacy Principles (IPPs) contained in Schedule 1 to the Victorian Privacy and Data Protection Act 2014 (PDP).This policy sets out how we collect, use, manage and store personal information in accordance with these Acts.

 In this policy, "we" "us" and "our" are reference to MOIRA Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.

 - know why we are collecting your personal information;

 - know what information we hold about them;